Jim-Fan/prolog-fun/docs/README.md

 ![swipl loaded word.pl](./assets/codeword-console-load-dictionary.png)

-Despite massive number of lines in `word.pl`, the file is loaded rather quickly, in just about 3 seconds.
+Despite massive number of lines in `word.pl`, the file is loaded rather quickly, in just about 3 seconds on my laptop.

 Now we can start interrogating swi-prolog.
-But how should we start?
-As starting point we are given three known mappings: 5 => C, 1 => R, 15 => U. The word [23, 5, 5, 1, 15, 12, 6] should be a good start as it contains four instances of known letters [5, 5, 1, 15]:
+As starting point we are already given three known mappings: char 5 => C, char 1 => R, char 15 => U. The word [23, 5, 5, 1, 15, 12, 6] should be a good start as it contains four instances of known chars [5, 5, 1, 15]:

 ![Codeword with first word highlighted](./assets/codeword-word1-highlighted.png)

-Enter below query to see what Prolog can find from knowing merely three mappings:
+Enter below query to see what answer Prolog is able to give by knowing merely three mappings:

 ~~~~
 format('~nQuery output:~n~n'),